-As a cybersecurity professional, I’m committed to helping people protect themselves, their families, and their businesses from cybercrime and malware.
+As a cybersecurity strategist, I’m committed to helping people protect themselves, their families, and their businesses from cybercrime and malware.
 Here are my top recommendations for staying safe online.

 Block ads and trackers